 This is the second part of my Major Scale guitar lesson.
-In part 1, you learned about the Major Scale, how to construct it and how to play it using 7 different positions on the guitar.
+In part 1

 In this part 2, we will take a look at William Leavitt’s fingering positions for the Major Scale.
 For those who don’t know him, he was a jazz guitar player and professor at the Berklee College of Music, where he developed a learning method based on his famous series of books ‘A Modern Method for Guitar’.
 This 3-volume series presents the guitar fingerings we will explore in this lesson.
 The prerequisites are the same as for part 1, but this time reading music notation is mandatory.